Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Abortion “means the act of using, prescribing, or administering any instrument, substance, device, or other means with the purpose to terminate a pregnancy with knowledge that termination will, with reasonable likelihood, cause the death of an unborn child; provided, however, that any such act shall not be considered an abortion if the act is performed with the purpose of: (A) Removing a dead unborn child caused by spontaneous abortion; or (B) Removing an ectopic pregnancy.”

-Summary: Idaho’s abortion law permits a physician who performs an abortion to raise the affirmative defense that the abortion was necessary to save the mother’s life or that the pregnancy resulted from rape or incest that was reported.
-In both cases, the physician must choose a procedure that is most likely to save the life of the baby and protect the mother.
-The law explicitly excludes contraception from the definition of abortion.
+Idaho’s abortion law prohibits abortion unless it is necessary to save the life of the mother; however, abortion is permitted in the first trimester if the pregnancy resulted from rape or incest.
+When a pregnancy is terminated to save the mother’s life, the physician must choose a procedure that is most likely to save the life of the baby and protect the mother.
+The law explicitly excludes contraception, the removal of a dead unborn child, the removal of an ectopic or molar pregnancy, and the treatment of a woman who is no longer pregnant from the definition of abortion.

 The Law and the Exceptions

-Idaho’s abortion law provides that “[e]very person who performs or attempts to perform an abortion as defined in this chapter commits the crime of criminal abortion.”
+Idaho’s abortion law provides that except under certain circumstances: “[e]very person who performs or attempts to perform an abortion as defined in this chapter commits the crime of criminal abortion.”

 Definition of abortion and clarifications about what is not an abortion

-“‘Abortion’ means the use of any means to intentionally terminate the clinically diagnosable pregnancy of a woman with knowledge that the termination by those means will, with reasonable likelihood, cause the death of the unborn child except that, for the purposes of this chapter, abortion shall not mean the use of an intrauterine device or birth control pill to inhibit or prevent ovulations, fertilization or the implantation of a fertilized ovum within the uterus.”
+“‘Abortion’ means the use of any means to intentionally terminate the clinically diagnosable pregnancy of a woman with knowledge that the termination by those means will, with reasonable likelihood, cause the death of the unborn child except that, for the purposes of this chapter, abortion shall not mean: (a) The use of an intrauterine device or birth control pill to inhibit or prevent ovulations, fertilization, or the implantation of a fertilized ovum within the uterus; (b) The removal of a dead unborn child; (c) The removal of an ectopic or molar pregnancy; or (d) The treatment of a woman who is no longer pregnant.”

-Summary: In Indiana, the law is written to protect unborn lives in nearly all circumstances with certain exceptions for rape and incest, medical risk to the mother, or “lethal fetal anomalies.”
+In Indiana, the law is written to protect unborn lives with exceptions for rape and incest, medical risk to the mother, or “lethal fetal anomalies.”
 Abortion is permitted before the earlier of viability or 20 weeks if it is necessary to prevent a serious health risk to a pregnant woman or to save her life, or the fetus is diagnosed with a lethal fetal anomaly.
-In the first ten weeks, abortion is also permitted if the pregnancy results from rape or incest.
+In the first 10 weeks, abortion is also permitted if the pregnancy results from rape or incest.
 After 20 weeks or viability, abortion is only permitted to prevent serious health risks to the mother or her death.
-Partial birth abortion is only permitted to save the mother’s life and if there is no other means to save her life.
-Dismemberment abortion is only permitted to prevent serious health risks to the mother or her death.
-No abortion is permitted if it is intended to end a pregnancy because of the unborn baby’s race, sex, or Down syndrome or disability diagnosis.
 The definition of abortion excludes actions taken to produce a live birth or remove a dead unborn baby.

 The Law and the Exceptions